carangorango/vagueness-games/paper/version_03/reaction-to-reviewers/reaction.md

 > 4)** Be sure when you introduce new terms to think about what the audience will know. ** To give examples, consider the bottom of pg 3 where you introduce the sim-max game.
 It takes one line to say what a similarity metric is, and one like to say what a probability distribution is in this instance.

 We added more explanation for state probabilities, similarity metric and utilities.
-We did not give definitions for any of these and the paper is technical enough as it is.
+We did not give definitions for any of these, as this would serve no direct purpose.
 Again, we sought a tradeoff with length, focusing on elaborating on the concepts that are most important to follow the main argument, without going into irrelevant technical detail either.

 > A few little things: